 Is St. Alban’s Boys and Girls Club peanut free?

-St. Alban’s is a public building with many people coming in and out each day for programs.
-Therefore, we cannot ensure an environment free from allergens.
+Due to the fact that participants bring food from home, we cannot ensure an environment free from allergens.
 If there is a child in a specific group with an allergy to peanuts or other food, we will speak to the parents of the kids in that group and ask them to keep these allergies in mind when they pack lunch and snacks.

 What if my child loses something at camp?

 Please do not send valuables or electronics to camp.
 To help ensure all your child’s belongings return at the end of the day, please label the child’s items.
 Any found items are kept in the lost and found bin which is emptied and donated to charity regularly.
-If your child has lost something, please check the lost and found.
+If your child has lost something, please ask a staff to check the lost and found.
 St. Alban’s is not responsible for lost or stolen items.